creativecommons/creativecommons.org/python_env/src/cc.engine/docs/source/tech_overview.rst

 ~~~~~~~~~~~~~~~~~~~

 Views / controllers are simply methods.
 They must accept a single
-method, "request", which will be the WebOb.Request method passed from
+method, "request", which will be the webob.Request method passed from
 the WSGI application.

-Generally kept in a component like
+In turn, they are expected to return a
+webob.Response object.
+(Or, in the case of an redirect or error,
+webob.exc.HTTPTemporaryRedirect or something else from webob.exc.)

+Views technically *can* be placed anywhere, but by convention you
+should probably put them in a 'views' file (ie,
+cc.engine.license.views, or cc.engine.chooser.views).

 Templates
 ~~~~~~~~~

+Templates are kept in cc/engine/templates/.

 I18N